Dark Matter and the XENON1T electron recoil excess: Discussion and speculations

+As a more exotic example, we consider a dark sector with a dissipative component that may contain dark stars~\cite{Kouvaris:2015rea,Chang:2018bgx}.
+Such stars can radiate relativistic DM particles and thus act as local sources.
+If, by coincidence, a nearby dark star exists, it could produce the required relativistic flux of fast DM.
+We remark that it may even be located in our solar system as the hypothetical Planet~9~\cite{2019PhR...805....1B,2016AJ....151...22B,Scholtz:2019csj}.
+For objects within the solar system, the signal is expected to be time dependent.
+Whether such exotic dark stars exist or not requires a dedicated study.

-As another example, some DM may consist of axions in the form of axion stars~\cite{Kolb:1993zz, Levkov:2018kau, Eggemeier:2019jsu}, in addition to DM in the form of smooth halos.
-This implies that some fraction of the DM mass is confined in the compact star-like objects, and the observed DM halos contain axion stars.
-As is well known, scenarios of this kind require some hypothetical mechanism of axion star formation.
+Finally, let us remark on a possible axion/dark photon solution to the {\sc Xenon1T} result due to local sources.
+While this is not directly related to the scattering of fast DM studied in this work, it may replace the unviable solar axion solution considered in~\cite{Aprile:2020tmw}.
+In the axion DM scenario, DM may consist of axion stars~\cite{Kolb:1993zz, Levkov:2018kau, Eggemeier:2019jsu}.
+As is well known, such scenarios require some hypothetical mechanism of axion star formation.
 The generic prediction of axion star dynamics is that they oscillate and emit both relativistic axions as well as photons in the form of radio bursts~\cite{Levkov:2018kau,Levkov:2020txo}.
 The axion-electron coupling $g_{ae}$ (needed to explain the {\sc Xenon1T} results) can differ from the axion-photon coupling $g_{a\gamma}$ (which produces radio bursts and other axion signatures involving photons and electric and magnetic fields).
 So one can conceive scenarios of axion stars that satisfy bounds from photon signals.
-If a nearby axion star exists, such as the hypothetical Planet~9~\cite{2019PhR...805....1B,2016AJ....151...22B,Scholtz:2019csj}, it may be invisible and yet produce the required relativistic flux of axions without being excluded.
-Whether such exotic axion stars exist or not requires a dedicated study.
+If a nearby axion star exists, it may be invisible and yet produce the required relativistic flux of axions without being excluded.